 Here is another quotation from a paper, of which it is said by one of its editors (it is run by its subscription solely): "Brethren, we are behind with the printers, so don't forget to work for subs, and donations; we don't want to miss another issue."
 We don't quote here Brother King because we believe he did wrong in calling on the brotherhood to come to his assistance, in meeting the expenses of the Old Pathes Advocate.
 But to show that it is wisdom to not say too much till we are sure that we know what we are talking about.
 Since it is not the experience of publishers, that the subscriptions of moderately priced papers will pay the expenses and get the paper to the readers, it is needful that these expenses be met by other means.
 Therefore such papers as the Apostolic Way, the Church Messenger, and the Old Pathes Advocate, which keep their columns free from secular advertisements and sanctify them to the cause of heaven's King, must be supported by other means.
 And I want to here ask, if there is any more scriptural way for us to support and get support for these mediums of truth than by sending our money to them, to help those grand and good men who have given and are giving their lives to the upholding and defending the truth to support them, and their families and hel pto publish and get these papers to the needy readers.
 And if it is right to send it, and none will deny that it is, is it wrong for those who are serving to keep those being served informed as to the needs, in order to do the work expected of them?
 And that is all that Brother Duckworth and Brother King have done and will do again if they are to continue to publish their respective papers, and Brother Knight will likely do if he allows his efforts to remain effective.
 And I say, "Just keep calling, brethren, till the call is answered."
-If it is right for brethren to publish papers in the interest of truth, I say it is right that all fellowship the work; if not, why not?
-And now, if Brother Knight is in a position to publish a paper devoted to Bible Christianity, and that at his own expense, But that seems to be the rising spirit to- not best for himself and his family to do ward instrumentalities that have arisen so, yet if he can and it is his desire to do possible for some of the worst errors to tunate as to possess enough of this world's goods to enable him to contribute his efforts to the good work and is willing to spend his fortune in such a worthy cause, then let us all rejoice with him and pray that the name of Christ be glorified thereby.
+If it is right for brethren to publish papers in the interest of truth, I say it is right that all fellow-ship the work; if not, why not?

+And now, if Brother Knight is in a position to publish a paper devoted to Bible Christianity, and that at his own expense. with only subscriptions to assist him, who has any right to say that is wrong and shouldn't be done?
+While we believe it is not best for himself and his family to do so, yet if he can and it is his desire to do that, why not all rejoice that he is so fortunate as to possess enough of this world's goods to enable him to contribute his efforts to the good work and is willing to spend his fortune in such a worthy cause, then let us all rejoice with him and pray that the name of Christ be glorified thereby.
 But let us not be uncharitable toward other brethren who have laid the foundation for us to build upon, or rather have fought the enemies so successfully that we can now serve in the army as triumphing recruits.